twyststar/Hi_Coo/planning.md

 - [ ] add validation for presence on hi coo lines

+- [x] write validations per line

+- [ ] add comments db

+- [ ] add comments interactions with hi coo

 ~~make call for syllable count~~
+~~make call for syllable count a helper~~
     * While successful, the api call was slow and inaccurate.
 Refactored to use a gem.

-- [ ] make call for syllable count a helper?

-- [x] write validations per line

-- [ ] add comments db

-- [ ] add comments interactions with hi coo
+## Stretch

+  * Likes as join between users and hi-coos?
+  * Seeds for beginning haiku
+  * Animations
+  * Photos to certain categories?

 ## Current notes: